-The construction material manufacturing specialist looks set to maintain its steely grip on the sector across the region as it looks to Botswana, Namibia and Angola for future international growth
+Good Time Steel is the construction material manufacturing specialist looking to maintain its grip on the sector, and has begun to look towards Botswana, Namibia and Angola for future international growth.

 Good Time Steel has progressed quickly and effectively over the past decade to become a regional construction company of note, and is now pressing forward to form the same reputable presence across the rest of Sub-Saharan Africa.